The Mission Nightmare Haunted House is a fabulous Fraser Valley Halloween attraction. It takes place at the Silverdale Community Hall in late October.

 Other Things to Do

-Especially if traveling to Mission from other parts of the Lower Mainland, additional things to see and do on the way and in the area include the following:
+Especially if traveling to Mission from other parts of the Lower Mainland, you can find additional things to see and do on the way and in the area, including the following:

-In late October there are also a number of other Halloween-related venues worth checking out in the Fraser Valley including the following:
+There are also a number of other Halloween-related venues worth checking out in the Fraser Valley in late October, including the following:

-For more information about the Halloween venue at the Silverdale Community Hall, click Mission Nightmare Haunted House.
+See the Mission Nightmare Haunted House Facebook page for more information about the Halloween venue at the Silverdale Community Hall.